In order to determine the signs of a termite infestation, you first need to understand what a termite is and what they’re all about.

 You usually won’t see subterranean termites.
 They build these massive colonies underground.
 Tunnels and chambers and channels…OH MY!
 Using mud tubes, they gain access to food (they love the cellulose that’s in wood).
-When wood becomes rotten or water-logged (Har-har.
-Pun totally intended!), it’s even more attractive to them.
+When wood becomes rotten or water-logged, it’s even more attractive to them.

 Termites keep themselves pretty well protected in their tubular colonies away from human or animal disturbance.
 Their colonies have to be touching soil for it to survive and thrive, so it’s possible in springtime when you’re trying to plant flowers that you end up digging up some chambers if there’s a colony present and thriving on your property.
 It’s not typically until the damage is already done to a house that they are discovered.
 That’s why they call them “Silent Destroyers”.

-It’s totally not going to happen to your house, buuuuuut, let’s go over some of the warning signs of termite infestation, shall we?
+Let’s go over some of the warning signs of termite infestation.